ShaunCurtis/Blazr.Data/readme.md

 # Blazor - Get your Data out of Your Components

-I've written this article because I see many questions asked on various forums and sites were the root cause is trying to manage data within UI components.
+This article takes the standard Blazor template and demonstrates how to move data and it's management out of the UI.
+There are many questions posted on forums and sites by programmers were the root cause of their problem is trying to manage data within the UI.
+The quick answer to many is a bit more inter component wiring to patch it together, but fundimentally the design is flawed.
+Add a bit more functionality and it all breaks again.

 Here's a typical example:

 ```csharp
 private WeatherForecast[]? forecasts;